Why “Having Backups” No Longer Equals Being Resilient: Lessons from Ransomware Case Studies

 What Resilience Actually Requires

 Modern ransomware defense demands more than storage—it requires provable recovery.
+Here are the key components:

 Continuous validation: Every backup must be verified as clean and restorable.